 Saffron is a plant with low water requirements in the vegetative season and doesn’t need any water in the summer.
 The first water should do in the first month of fall.
 This water must be deep and full of nutrients.
 It can help corms to enter their growth phase.

-Second, saffron irrigation is after harvesting saffron on the 50th day of fall, and this water is critical too.
+The second saffron water is after harvesting saffron on the 50th day of fall, and this water is critical too.
 The role of this water is to help propagate saffron bulbs.
 We usually use organic fertilizer for this step of nutrition.

 3rd and 4th step of water is optional and done in winter.
 These waters can help saffron bulbs to get bigger.
 Your bulbs increase every year so that every mother bulb can divide into 2 or 3 daughter bulbs.